Online Music Production Degree Program

 BACHELOR’S DEGREE PROGRAMS

 Alongside the basics in audio production and recording, as given in associate’s degree programs, online music production programs on the bachelor’s level take it to another level.
 They learn and develop critical listening skills and get more experience in recording, editing, and mixing in the recording studio.
-Students will take courses in music theory and composition, digital recording, and music business.
+Students may take courses in music theory and composition, digital recording, and music business.
 At the end of the program, students will have assembled a portfolio of audio projects.

 - Take advantage of some of the nation’s most affordable tuition rates, while earning a degree from a private, nonprofit, NEASC accredited university